JoohanBengtsson/Car-simulator/README.md

 1. Make sure DEBUG is set to false in Config.java.
 2. In the CLI, change directory into the highest level of this project.
 That is, ".../HiQ test" is where you should be.
 3. Run the command: java -jar Simulator.jar [args]
-Note: [args] is the arguments as are specified in the introduction.
+Note: [args] are the arguments as specified/described in the introduction.